This is my poster about Human Rights

 Hiiii to everyone!

-I recorded this video, where I try to show how to recycle and find ways to make the world cleaner without much difficult.
+how to recycle and find ways to make the world cleaner without much difficult.

 This is my slogan: